Raku/doc/writing-docs/TESTING.md

 $ TEST_FILES=$(git ls-files --modified) make xtest
 ```

+## NETWORK_TESTING

+Some tests make network connections to verify data; if this environment variable is not
+set, those tests will be skipped.

 ## PR

 Every pull request should pass the full set of tests with `make xtest`